How to get Employees to Care About Your Employee Advocacy Programme

-The most common challenge organisations face when rolling out their advocacy programmes is the engagement of their employees.
+The most common challenge organisations face when rolling out their advocacy programs is the engagement of their employees.
 In order to get your employees engaged, they need to understand why they do it and what the benefits are.
-How to do an employee advocacy programme for employees and how to engage them?
+How to do an employee advocacy program for employees and how to engage them?

 Leading by example

 Company initiatives stand a better chance of success when backed by a managing team.
-It’s not about leadership and telling others what to do, it’s about managing people actively participating in the programme.
+It’s not about leadership and telling others what to do, it’s about managing people actively participating in the program.

 Motivate your employees to share content.